Lokman Slim: Early life and career

 Lokman Mohsen Slim was born in Haret Hreik, what was then a village near and is now Southern Beirut.
 He was the scion of an influential Lebanese-Shia family with strong ties to the Christian elites.
-His mother Salma Merchak, who survived him, is a Christian from Egypt.
+His mother Salma Merchak, who survived him, was an Egyptian born novelist of Lebanese Christian roots.
 His father Mohsen Slim was a deputy (MP) in the Lebanese parliament from 1960 to 1964 and in 1977 founded the Shia-dominated party of the Union des Forces Libanaises, which demanded the disarmament of the militant Palestinian forces in Lebanon.
 Later in the course of the Lebanese Civil War he moved his law practice to Paris.

 Lokman Slim moved to France in 1982 to study philosophy at the Paris-Sorbonne University.
 He returned to Beirut in 1988.
 Two years later, he founded Dar al Jadeed Publishing House, which publishes Arabic literature and essays of controversial content.
 Its publications range from books banned by the Lebanese General Security to the first Arabic translations of the writings of Muhammad Khatami, the former Iranian reformist president, which generated controversy within the Shia community in Lebanon.

-Several of Slim's articles, essays, and translations have been published in English, French, and Arabic newspapers and books.
+Slim was a writer and speaker who worked in Arabic, English and French.
+He published writings including essays in French such as La paix à la libanaise, ou l’art de la réconciliation sans modération” (2008) and “Beyrouth.
+Une capitale qui capitule” (2000).

 He lived and worked in the Southern Suburbs of Beirut, Greater Beirut, South Lebanon, and the Bekaa Valley.